The 14 Best Anti-Inflammatory Foods at Aldi, According to a Dietitian

 1. Season's Choice Cherry Berry Frozen Blend (48-oz pkg, $6.89)

 Cherries and berries are packed with anthocyanins and antioxidants that help to tamp down both existing and future inflammation in the body.
-Frozen produce is often as nutritious as fresh-sometimes more!
-My daughter uses this frozen mix of tart and sweet cherries, strawberries and blueberries in her morning smoothie.
+Frozen produce is often as nutritious as fresh—sometimes more!
+My daughter uses a frozen mix of tart and sweet cherries, strawberries and blueberries in her morning smoothie.

 2. Southern Grove Pepitas Roasted with Salt (6-oz pkg, $2.19)

 Roasted pumpkin seeds are a great source of anti-inflammatory nutrients.
 These are a great snack, but are also delicious sprinkled on salads or on top of soups.
 Also known as pepitas, these seeds contain vitamin E and carotenoids which are antioxidants and key minerals for your immune system.
 In fact, a one-ounce serving of pepitas provides 20% or more of the DV for iron and magnesium.
 (Read more about the health benefits of pumpkin seeds here.)

 3. Organic Kale (12-oz bag, $2.99)

 Kale and other dark leafy greens like baby spinach and arugula are top anti-inflammatory foods because of their combination of antioxidants that reduce inflammation.
 Research suggests that eating a cup of leafy greens a day may reduce risk for cancer, heart disease, type 2 diabetes, dementia, Alzheimer's and other inflammatory-related conditions.
 If you're not a kale fan, choose one of Aldi's other organic leafy green options.

 4. Twice as Nice Black Bean Salad (10-oz pkg, $2.99)